juliusjj25/ERCF-Pregate-Sensors/README.md

 ![image](https://github.com/juliusjj25/ERCF-Pregate-Sensors/assets/118471600/0ae9d9a2-1584-46cb-bfb0-7e9efcfab5b4)
 ![image](https://github.com/juliusjj25/ERCF-Pregate-Sensors/assets/118471600/a5977b3d-ab2e-4c6b-9ccd-1bd33e6e6ea4)

 There are 4 parts involved with this mod and each need to be printed for each gate.
 I recommend daisy chaining the GND connector between each XH under the ERCF to save space for the number of wires run in the channel.
-This was tested with a 5 gate ERCF, fitting more wires in the channel than that may not be possible, YMMV.
+This uses a lever switch, similar to my G2E toolhead switch mod: [https://github.com/juliusjj25/G2E-Filametrix-Lever-Switch-Mod] Reasons for this over the "standard" bearing + switch are documented there.
+Trust me, it's better!

 ## Bill of Materials (Per Gate)
 | Item                      | Quantity | Notes                                      | Source                                                              |